 Long-form ads are here to stay.
 Brands that dared to woo audiences with video content averaging around two minutes in length have seen success.
 Even when presented with the option to skip the ad, people chose not to interrupt the flow of the story.

-That’s how engrossing the content was – especially for brands such as LG Vietnam and Turkish Airlines, whose ad lengths exceeded four minutes and three minutes, respectively.
+That’s how engrossing the content was – especially for brands such as Turkish Airlines, whose ad lengths exceeded four minutes and three minutes, respectively.

 It is possible to woo audiences with ad content that far exceeds conventional time-frames.
 But only with the right story and a compelling narrative.